salimovdr/transcriptomics/hw1/report.md

 ### Data Normalization

 TMM (Trimmed Mean of M-values) normalization was applied, followed by conversion to CPM (Counts Per Million) and log transformation.
+These transformations were performed using the edgeR package in the R ([link to script](https://github.com/salimovdr/transcriptomics/blob/main/hw1/TMM_normalization.R)).
 This approach is appropriate because TMM normalization accounts for differences in library sizes and gene composition across samples, which is particularly important when comparing data from different species[4].
 Log transformation stabilizes data variance and improves conditions for subsequent statistical analysis[5].

 ### Data Analysis